 Finish Rabid Eye by Rick Veitch.
-He draws 1/3 of his dreams, while I draw no more than 5% of mine--I do write them all, but I'm too slow an artist to draw too many.
+He draws 1/3 of his dreams, while I draw no more than 5% of mine--I write them all down but I'm too slow an artist to draw many.
 The appendix clarifies Rick's dreams--context, symbols, and psychic hits.
 His format--mostly one page per dream--excludes all that, making his dreams look less coherent than they really are.
 Anything stripped from context looks senseless.
 I prefer my more variable format--it's clearer.
 How much dream-illogic is really just poor recall or brutal editing?

 The parallels with the dream-art of Jim Shaw, Jesse Reklaw and Jim Woodring are startling.
 Incoherent, primal, even brutal, with mostly male characters...and machines, buddies, work, catastrophe, conflict, war.
 The only published dream-art I've found that deviates much from that is Al Davison's (for more on all these, see Bibliography.